marcosbarbero/spring-boot-n-cloud-playground/security/oauth2-jwt-server/README.md

 #### Java Code

-Now we need to do some Java code, as you might be familiar we need a startup class for a Spring Boot application:
+Now we need to do some Java code, as you may be familiar we need a startup class for a Spring Boot application:

 ```java
 package com.marcosbarbero.lab.sec.oauth.jwt;